For 20 years, IPSE has been not only campaigning against IR35, but also advising contractors and the self-employed on how to navigate it.

 Changes to IR35

-From this month, end-clients have to wrestle with the difficulties of making IR35 determinations.
+From April 2021, end-clients have to wrestle with the difficulties of making IR35 determinations.
 Previously, it had been the contractor’s obligation.
 This has unfortunately resulted in many more engagements being deemed ‘inside IR35’.

 Small end-clients are exempt but for everyone else it is important to speak to your client about the IR35 status of your engagement and make sure they are doing a proper assessment.
 The difference in your take-home pay can be significant so you want to make sure the client is getting it right.

 For a more in-depth look at how the IR35 rules work, take a look at our page on what is IR35 and what does 'inside IR35' mean.